JacobFaller/Neo4j_Project_SteamGames/README.md

 Tags

-Several other columns were deliberately removed because they primarily featured cumulative, non-relational values that added little to graph reasoning and increased storage and processing overhead.
+Several other columns were *deliberately* removed because they primarily featured cumulative, non-relational values that added little to graph reasoning and increased storage and processing overhead.

 **🗂️ Graph Data Model**

-Node Labels
+<ins>Node Labels</ins>

 Game